rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 ## Strong
 >_Strong_ consistency has little use in production systems, as the reads are costly and do not offer much, if any, benefit over _Linearizable_ reads. _Strong_ reads can be useful in certain testing scenarios however.

 rqlite also offers a consistency level known as _strong_.
 In this mode, the node receiving the request ensures that all committed entries in the Raft log have also been applied to the SQLite database at the time the query is executed. _Strong_ reads accomplish this by sending the query through the actual Raft log.
-This will, of course, involve the Leader contacting at least a quorum of nodes, disk IO, and will therefore increase query response times. _Strong_ reads are linearizable.
+This will, of course, involve the Leader contacting at least a quorum of nodes, some disk IO, and will therefore increase query response times. _Strong_ reads are linearizable.

 If a query request is sent to a Follower, and _strong_ consistency is specified, the Follower will transparently forward the request to the Leader.
 The Follower waits for the response from the Leader, and then returns that response to the client.